This article is part of The Ascender, the Highrise platform for articles and resources.

 Many brilliant people often struggle to form social connections.
 However, sharing and learning in a group setting can help alleviate this.

-A group program brings individuals with shared goals, merits, challenges, and interests.
-These character traits build a sense of camaraderie, and through this, social connections emerge.
+A group program brings individuals with shared goals, merits, challenges, and interests together.
+This creates a feeling of camaraderie, and through this, social connections emerge.

 Group members often continue building connections beyond the confines of a group coaching session and enjoy the benefits of these connections long after the group program ends.